-Aside from volcanoes, beaches and tropical rainforests, Hawaii is also blessed with beautiful and breathtaking waterfalls.
+Aside from volcanoes, beaches and tropical rainforests, Hawaii is also blessed with beautiful and breathtaking waterfalls, only compared by the Iceland Waterfalls.
 In fact, the State of Hawaii is arguably where most waterfalls in the US are located.
 Here are some of the most magnificent waterfalls of Hawaii.

 Located in the Akaka Falls State Park in Hilo, the Akaka Falls is a 422 feet (129 m) tall waterfall on the Kolekole Stream surrounded by a lush green rainforest.
 It can be viewed from several points along a loop trail through the park.